VladislavFitz/spbscape-core/README.md

-# SpbscapeCore
+# Spbscape Core

-A description of this package.
+A model package for Spbscape application.